NATS: high-performance cloud-native messaging

 • Single Go binary — no dependencies

-• Native cluster — NATS nodes discover each other via gossip, form full-connected mesh
+• Native cluster — NATS nodes discover each other via gossip, forming a fully-connected mesh

 • Superclusters — connections between geographic clusters